mathesh-me/multi-tier-architecture-using-terraform/README.md

-# AWS Multi-Tier Architecture with Terraform
+# Multi-Tier Architecture on AWS using Terraform

 Deploy a scalable and resilient multi-tier architecture on AWS using Terraform.